Hesperian Health Guides

 Stay away from people with rubella and other sicknesses

-It is best for pregnant women to stay away from people who are sick.
-This will help protect them from becoming sick themselves.
+It is best for someone who is pregnant to stay away from people who are sick, to avoid becoming sick themselves.

 Some sicknesses are particularly dangerous to pregnant women or their babies.
-Rubella (German measles) is one sickness that can cause serious birth defects or disabilities in the baby, including deafness and heart problems, and can even cause death.
+Rubella (German measles) is one sickness that can cause serious disabilities in the baby, including deafness and heart problems, and can even cause death.

 Avoid taking unnecessary medicines